After months of uncertainty, Trump administration leaves DACA intact

 The official decision from DHS to maintain DACA, which came on the fifth anniversary of its rollout, is significant because it offers legal clarity to those protected under it.
 During the campaign, Trump promised to “immediately terminate” former President Barack Obama’s cornerstone immigration policy, but later said in February he planned to “deal with DACA with heart.”

 Like many colleges across the country, Ohio State has students protected under the program, though the university said it isn’t aware of an exact figure.
-University President Michael Drake has been an outspoken supporter of DACA since it came under scrutiny during the presidential campaign.
-The Lantern reached out to the university for Drake’s thoughts on the DHS decision, but comment was not provided at the time of publication.
+University President Michael Drake applauded the decision in a statement to The Lantern.

+This is welcome news, and we will continue to monitor this important issue,” he said.
+“DACA students bring great strength to our learning environment by bringing together outstanding students from a wide variety of backgrounds to join and build our community.

+“DACA students have overcome barriers, often against the odds, have been admitted to our competitive, highly selective institution, and they contribute greatly to our success.”

 In November, Drake, along with more than 600 university presidents across the country, signed a letter urging the incoming Trump administration to continue supporting the program.